This post may contain affiliate links. If you purchase through these links, we may earn a small commission at no additional cost to yourself.

 A 21- to 22-cubic-foot model is adequate for most 2-person households … Larger families, warehouse shoppers, or frequent entertainers need a unit that’s 24 to 27 cubic feet.
 If you desire larger than 27 cubic feet, you’ll need to graduate from a freestanding to a built-in unit, which almost always requires renovations to accommodate the 42- to 48-inch width. ~ Peter Ross Salerno, Certified Master Kitchen and Bath Designer

-Some energy efficient things to look for in a refrigerator include:
+Energy-Efficiency Issues With Refrigeratorsenergy efficient things to look for in a refrigerator include:

 - An adaptive defrost control (adjusts the compressor time and prevents less freezing and unfreezing of food while conserving a significant amount of energy)

 - Separate cooling systems for the fridge and freezer (so dry air from the freezer does flow to the fresh food section, where humidity needs to be higher to maintain freshness of items such as produce)